Impact

 Risk and Exploitability

-The CVSS score of 7.5 indicates a high severity impact, and because the EPSS score is not available, the precise likelihood of exploitation is unknown.
+The CVSS score of 7.5 indicates a high severity impact, and the EPSS score of 0.00017 (approximately 0.017%) indicates a very low probability that this flaw will be exploited in the wild.
 The vulnerability is not listed in CISA’s KEV catalog, suggesting that widely known, active exploitation has not been documented.
 Attackers could trigger the issue without interacting with the system’s UI, indicating that remote exploitation is likely feasible if network access to the vulnerable component exists.

 OpenCVE Enrichment